ibrahimjassat/hvt-automated-tests/README.md

 # HVT-automated-tests

-Automation tests for the HVT application.
+Automation tests for the DVSA HVT application.

+> **_NOTE:_** This project uses ESLint to help with code quality and coding style issues.
+This project uses the ESLint config provided by DVSA.
+See [DVSA ESLint repo](https://github.com/dvsa/eslint-config-ts) for more information.

 ## Prerequisites
 1. Clone this repository